reyccodes/portfolio/docs/index.md

 !!! warning "This website is currently under development!"
     Expect for some major changes to occur within the new few hours and days!

 Hello!
 I'm an undergraduate studying Computer Science and Engineering at MIT.
-I'm currently exploring the vast awesomeness of computer science and engineering and trying to find what vibes with me best!
+I'm interested in developing performant systems!

 This website's very much a work-in-progress, but here are some things to know about me!

 ???+ note "My Developer Environment"

     **Text Editor**: Right now, my primary text editor is Vim.
-(I've dabbled in NeoVim but haven't yet switched over.)
-I have a pretty minimalist setup but have just about everything I need!
+Been exploring Emacs, maybe I'll switch over...

-    **Operating System**: The operating systems I use most are Ubuntu and MacOS.
-Some other operating systems I occassionally use are Kali and Mint.
-(I'm also taking an OS class right now and working on implementing aspects of xv6!)
+    **Operating System**: My primary operating system is Ubuntu!

 ???+ note "My Stack"

-    **Primary Programming Language**: I've found myself using a lot of Python recently for all the machine learning and data science work I've been doing.
-I've also been pretty interested in more low-level work and have consequently been finding myself using a lot of C and C++.
+    **Primary Programming Language**: I primarily work in C, C++, and Python.
+Recently, I've been using a lot of Rust.

     **Data Science Stack**: I tend to use a lot of Python, R, and occassionally Julia and MATLAB.
 I use a ton of PyTorch and ocassionally Tensorflow.